 Sugary drinks like soda, sports drinks, and energy drinks are the single largest source of calories and added sugar in the U.S. diet.
-Beyond weight gain, routinely drinking these sugar-loaded beverages can increase the risk of type 2 diabetes, heart disease, and other chronic diseases.
+Beyond weight gain, routinely drinking these sugary beverages can increase the likelihood of future health issues.

-The main reason drinking infused water is healthy is because drinking water is so good for you.
+Drinking infused water can help you stay hydrated.
 By adding sweet or aromatic flavors to your water that enhance its taste, you may increase your water consumption.
-And the more water you drink the better your body functions.
-Plus, you’ll be less likely to become dehydrated.
+And the more water you drink, the better your body functions.

 Infusing water is a simple process.
 All you need is fresh produce, herbs or spices, and water!